johnrgilbert/S21-graph-laplacians/Projects/README.md

 Some suggested topics are below.
 You are of course free to come up with other topics yourself.
-Please submit a one-page project proposal (via GradeScope) to let me know what your topic will be, and who if anyone you will be working with, by Friday, May 14.
+Please submit a one-page project proposal (via GradeScope) to let me know what your topic will be, and who if anyone you will be working with, by Monday, May 17.

 Final project reports will be due on Thursday, June 10.